tskit-dev/tutorials/getting_started.md

 [languages](https://github.com/tskit-dev/tskit-rust).
 :::

-First, let's simulate an example tree sequence of a 10Mb chromosome in 20 diploid individuals using [{program}`msprime`](https://tskit.dev/msprime).
+First, let's simulate an example tree sequence of a 10Mb chromosome in twenty diploid individuals using [{program}`msprime`](https://tskit.dev/msprime).
 To make it a bit more interesting, we'll simulate the effects of a {ref}`selective sweep<msprime:sec_ancestry_models_selective_sweeps>` in the middle of the chromosome, then throw some neutral mutations onto the resulting tree sequence.